PaxxonML/web-app-dev-Angeles/README.md

 # web-app-dev-Angeles
-Web app development using Java to connect to a MySQLServer using a JDBC and also injecting code in the
+Web app development using Java to connect to a MySQLServer using a JDBC and also injecting code in the HTML views